jcroskery/jcroskery/README.md

 Hi, I'm Justus Croskery.
-I'm an incoming University of Waterloo Mathematics student with a passion for music, swimming, and coding.
+I'm a Computer Science student ('26) at the University of Toronto with a passion for music, sports, and coding.
-I also enjoy photography; my profile features a picture of a pigeon I met last summer.

 Languages:
 - Rust (my favorite!)